 Q3 – Is it possible that some of the strong indications emerged from the recent G7 on security issues may be part of the geopolitical agenda of the new EU majority as well?

 A3 – Certainly the G7 members’ signing of the medium- to long-term financing commitments of USD 50 BILLION for economic support of Kiev reinforces in perspective the sharing of a similar commitment represented by the Ukraine Facility.
 The EU’s €50 billion financing facility, aimed at helping Kiev, for the period 24-27, in its recovery, reconstruction and modernization efforts.
-Although it is with Ukraine’s planned accession to the Union that a qualitative leap forward in European defense could be achieved, once member countries agree on ways to gradually up tools adecuate for a shared military defense of their borders.
+Although it is with Ukraine’s planned accession to the Union that a qualitative leap forward in European defense could be achieved, once member countries agree to develop tools to gradually improve ways to adequately meet the goals for shared military defence of their border.

 Also of importance in this regard is the fact that the guarantee on the repayment of the financing to be activated on the proceeds of frozen Russian funds could include the participation of other non-G7 countries, as well as supranational financial bodies.
-Moreover, with the EU interventions in the context of the Global Gateway (GG) and PGII in favor of nations-not only African-of the so-called globalized South, the EU demonstrates that it wants to be an active part of this process of opening up and transforming the governance of the Planet.
-So that it could stand alongside Multilateral Development Banks – in financing in GG and PGII projects – with a view to greater allocative efficiency, and in order to respond also to the objections in this regard raised by the BRICS group of countries.
+Moreover, with the EU interventions in the context of the Global Gateway (GG) and PGII (note: The Partnership for Global Infrastructure and Investment of the Group of Seven) in favor of nations-not only African-of the so-called globalized South, the EU demonstrates that it wants to be an active part of this process of opening up and transforming the governance of the Planet.
+So that it could stand alongside Multilateral Development Banks – in financing in GG and PGII projects – with a view to greater efficiency, and in order to respond also to the objections in this regard raised by the BRICS group of countries.

 Emerging in the watermark is the EU’s design to commit itself geo economically to the improvement of a more incisive multi-polar system of international relations, that can also satisfy the desires of nations which, while not wishing to bind themselves to a bipolar perspective, aim to show themselves multi-aligned on specific initiatives.